By BERNAT ARMANGUÉ and YURAS KARMANAU

 “In many ways, it is there that the fate of our Donbas is being decided,” Zelenskyy said in his nightly video address, which was recorded in the street outside his office in Kyiv.

-Oleksiy Arestovych, an adviser to Zelenskyy’s office, said Tuesday that Russian forces have changed their tactics in the battle, retreating from Sievierodonetsk, while pounding it with artillery and airstrikes — without any particular success.
+An adviser to Zelenskyy’s office said Russian forces have changed their tactics in the battle, retreating from the city while pounding it with artillery and airstrikes.

 Follow AP’s coverage of the Ukraine war at https://apnews.com/hub/russia-ukraine